 T****r ****t* P**p***y ***r***e*** **f**e Listed by nightspire Ransomware Group

-On March 9, 2026, the ransomware group NightSpire added Twitter headquarters property lease files to its public leak site, confirming that internal documents from the company formerly known as Twitter had been exfiltrated during a ransomware attack.
+On March 9, 2026, the ransomware group NightSpire added Twitter headquarters property lease files to its public leak site, claiming that internal documents from the company formerly known as Twitter had been exfiltrated during a ransomware attack.

 Public reporting indicates that NightSpire claims to have stolen internal files during a ransomware incident targeting what is now X Corp.
 The data listed includes property lease records tied to the company’s headquarters.
 At the time of publication, the full volume of stolen data and the exact number of people whose personal information may be contained in the files remain unknown.
 The leak site entry appeared on March 9, 2026, and the group has not yet published a specific extortion deadline in the publicly visible posting.